3 Key Strategies For Paying Less Taxes In Brooklyn

 Manage Your Provisional Income

-As discussed when talking about Miller’s situation, having too much in your tax-deferred account can lead to your Social Security being taxed.
+As we discussed regarding Miller’s situation, having excessive funds in your tax-deferred account may result in your Social Security benefits being taxed.

 The IRS uses the “provisional income” to decide how much of your Social Security benefits gets taxed.
 The more provisional income you have, the more of your Social Security gets taxed.